kapilsh/kapilsh.github.io/_posts/2024-07-18-exploring-gpt2.md

         return self.dropout(self.fc2(self.activation(self.fc1(x))))
 ```

-> NOTE: We use the approximated gelu to match the outputs perfectly with the huggingface model
+> NOTE: We use the approximated gelu to match the outputs perfectly with the Huggingface model.
+{: .prompt-tip}

 This is pretty straight-forward.
 It is a 2 layer MLP with a GELU activation in between.
 For more details on GELU, go to original paper - [GAUSSIAN ERROR LINEAR UNITS](https://arxiv.org/pdf/1606.08415v5).

 Now, let's implement the final piece - `CausalMultiHeadAttention`.
 For attention calculation, we will use the flash attention implementation provided by pytorch.

 ## Causal Multi Head Attention

+> **Why Causal?** In the context of language modeling (Text Generation) using decoder-only transformers, we want to ensure that the model does not look into the future.
+This is achieved by masking the attention weights to ensure that the model only attends to the previous tokens in the sequence.
+{: .prompt-tip}

 ```python
 class CausalMultiHeadAttention(nn.Module):